 Another way to check if there is an existing snippet on the search result using Google is to check out the People Also Ask section:

-Let’s take the first question “What are the ingredients used in baking cake?” and put them in the search box:
+Let’s take the first question “How do you bake a cake step by step?” and put them in the search box:

 The People Also Ask section highlights questions that are closely related to the search topic.
 It lays out the common questions that people ask regarding the topic itself.